Looking Closely at the Growth Curve for NRx Pharmaceuticals Inc. (NRXP)

-NRx Pharmaceuticals Inc. (NASDAQ:NRXP) went down by -7.35% from its latest closing price compared to the recent 1-year high of $26.24.
-The company’s stock price has collected -64.36% of loss in the last five trading sessions.
+NRx Pharmaceuticals Inc. (NASDAQ:NRXP) went down by -12.93% from its latest closing price compared to the recent 1-year high of $26.24.
+The company’s stock price has collected 27.30% of gains in the last five trading sessions.

 Is It Worth Investing in NRx Pharmaceuticals Inc. (NASDAQ :NRXP) Right Now?